×

 "If one buys local or Mexican brands, food is relatively inexpensive.
 Eating out is 1/2 or less than in the U.S. The cost of living monthly is dependent on: a.
 If you own a home.

 b. your lifestyle.
 We projected that we will save between $8 -10,000 annually by living here.
 Gone are the $150/mo. water and sewer bills and the $180 / gas and electricity.
-Every little bit of savings adds up," remarked one expat living in Ajijic, Mexico.
+Every little bit of savings adds up," explained one expat living in Ajijic, Mexico.

 "San Miguel de Allende is now one of the more expensive locations in Mexico with prices recently reported as being higher than many of the beach resorts.
 The town is promoted by the local politicians as an "up market" destination and it is no longer the ideal destination for ex-pats on limited budgets that it was 20 to 30 years ago.
 The plans to develop an international airport just outside the city will further drive this type of tourism.
 Obviously, it is possible to live cheaply if you avoid renting near the historic center and go for one of the more "popular" non-expat colonias.
 Shopping in local markets and avoiding eating out too much can also minimize expenses.
-The recent strength of the peso combined with high inflation has also made Mexico more expensive for ex-pats," remarked one expat who made the move to San Miguel de Allende.
+The recent strength of the peso combined with high inflation has also made Mexico more expensive for ex-pats," mentioned one in San Miguel de Allende.

 View More Answers